dgerabagi/data-curation-environment/flattened_repo.md

     *   A list view will display the cards with "Edit" and "Delete" buttons.
     *   A modal or separate view will be used for the "Create/Edit Model Card" form.
     *   The form will include the new "Query" button, which will trigger the `RequestModelInfo` IPC message and update the form's state with the response.
+    *   A new conditional rendering block will display the static demo model card when `connectionMode` is `'demo'`.

 4.  **Integration (`llm.service.ts`):**
     *   The main `generateBatch` and `generateSingle` methods will be updated.
 Instead of a `switch` on the `connectionMode`, they will now fetch the `activeModelCard` from the `SettingsService` and use its properties (URL, key, reasoning level) to construct the API request.